 - Baked Goods.
-These products made with Xylitol which is highly toxic to dogs.
+The products which are made with xylitol are highly toxic to dogs.
 Xylitol is a sweeter used in place of sugar primarily because it is lower in calories.
-Xylitol is also an ingredient in many different gums and even baked goods.
+Xylitol is also an ingredient in many different types of gums.
 It is in many products designed for people with Diabetes due to its low glycemic index.
 Xylitol can cause low blood sugar and liver failure in dogs.
 Learn more with this article on Xylitol Toxicity in Dogs.

 - Bones.
 There are many bones that aren’t safe for dogs.
 This can be due to the danger of them getting stuck or caught in the mouth, sharp splinters injuring the intestines, risk of constipation when passing relatively indigestible bone fragments, as well as possible bacterial contamination on the bone that can lead to illness.
 Learn more about The Danger of Bones.

 - Bread Dough.
-Dough containing yeast which rises in the moist, warm environments such as in the stomach.
+The dough contains yeast which rises in moist, warm environments, such as in the stomach.
 After ingestion, the rising dough can expand the stomach and decrease blood flow.
 Fermentation of the yeast can be reduced to alcohol causing signs of intoxication.

 - Coffee (grounds and beans).
 Dogs that eat coffee grounds or beans can get “caffeine” toxicity.
 The symptoms are very similar to those of chocolate toxicity and can be just as or even more serious.